Skip to content

 What’s it all about?

 This prospective cross-sectional observational study was performed in the Paediatric Emergency Department of Austin Hospital (mixed adult and paediatric hospital), Melbourne.
-A total 4580 patients aged 0-15 years were included in the study, from February to May 2019, of which 11% were referred by their GP (GPR) and 89% were referred by their parents or carers (PCR).
+A total of 4580 patients aged 0-15 years were included in the study from February to May 2019, of which 11% were referred by their GP (GPR) and 89% were referred by their parents or carers (PCR).
 The majority of both GPR and PCR patients were triaged as category 4 or 5.
 The incidence of most ED-care interventions (EDCIs) and that of not requiring any EDCIs at all were not significantly different between the two groups.
 Of the few significant differences, GPR patients were much less likely to arrive via ambulance, more likely to require admission or transfer, require pathology tests or have a longer consultation time >1 hour across all triage categories.
 When adjusted to “low-urgency” categories (ie 4 and 5), GPR patients were more likely to require pathology tests and undergo a procedure.

 Why does it matter?